HTTP-APIs/http-apis.github.io/pages/01-Usage.md

 ---
 layout: page
-title: Usage | Hydraecosystem.org
+title: Hydrus | Beginner's Guide | Hydraecosystem.org
-permalink: /01-Usage
+permalink: getting-started-with-hydrus
 ---

 # How to set up an Hydra server using hydrus